 Deal with Moisture

 Moisture may be one of the larger concerns you may have since water damage can occur with all types of storms, including thunderstorms, hurricanes, tornadoes, floods and even wind damage.
 You will need to wait until after your insurance agent views your home, but once you receive the okay, you should start pumping water out of the home.
 Start with a sump pump, follow with a wet/dry vac and use dehumidifiers to remove excessive moisture from the air.
 Dealing with this now will make it easier to remodel and rebuild later.
-You may even want to call in a company that provides storm damage services for professional help.
+You may even want to call in a company that provides for professional help.

 Now is your chance to update your home.
 Thanks to some not so great weather, you can have the home of your dreams.
 Consider saving money with some DIY projects, but hire out major projects to a general contractor for your own peace of mind.